 Finally, make sure that you are as comfortable as possible on the day.
 Plan out what you are going to wear the night before, arrive early to check equipment, and have a bottle of water with you.
 The majority of your confidence will come from having a well-researched, structured and practiced presentation, so don’t worry, take a deep breath, and you will now be ready to go!

-Once your presentation is done, seek feedback from your peers or tutors, to help you develop your skills further.
+Once you have delivered your presentation, seek feedback from your peers or tutors, to help you develop your skills further.
 Think reflectively about the whole presentation process, as you continue to build this skill.